nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename existing tag
+#Pre-condition :The identitifed tag exist in Addressbook
+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename the tag
+4. User keys in the new input
+5. AddressBook replace the name of the existing to the newer version
+6. AddressBook prompt user to confirm the changes 7.AddressBook shows a sucessful message regarding the replacement<br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+4a.
+The given tag is invalid

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+6a.
+User disconfirm the changes

+> Use case ends

 ## Appendix C : Non Functional Requirements